david-koopa/stock-on-a-stick/README.md

 Browse to `http://localhost:8888/`.

 ### API routes
-- GET - localhost:6868/user (get list of current users)
-- POST - localhost:6868/user (create single user)
+- POST - localhost:6868/watch (add a stock to watch, must be in NASDAQ)

 ### Webapp routes
 - http://localhost:8888 (home)